jewdev/NotABot/README.md

 + The bot deletes message when someone tries to use command that he can't.
 + Changed `invitebot` to `invite`
 + I don't know why but the `client.login` has been changed so I fixed it
++ Improved the bot's game!
+When the bot leaves / joins a server, the bot's game will be changed.
 ### Removed:
 - The spammy messages that was in the `help` command
 - Permanently removed `bugreport` because you can report bugs [here](https://github.com/BlueMalgeran/NotABot/issues)